 - Asymmetric unsigned: when you want to hide data (you are the sender) only the receiver’s public key is required.
 When you want to extract data (you are the receiver) only your private key is required.

 - Asymmetric signed: when you want to hide data (you are the sender) the receiver’s public key and your private key are required.
 When you want to extract data (you are the receiver) only your private key is required but the sender’s public key is requested.
 If you don’t provide the sender’s public key, at the end of the the extraction process, you will be warned that the sender identity is not verified.
 If you provide the sender’s public key you will be informed if sign verification is succeeded.

 Outguess is yet another command line-based steganography tool.
 OutGuess extracts the redundant bits from the image, modifies them and rewrite them back to the original position.
 In this case, the steganographic content cannot be easily detected in the image.

 Installation of OutGuess in Ubuntu is very easy.
-You can click here to install, or type in the terminal:
+You can install from the Software Center, or type in the terminal:

 sudo apt-get install outguess